Your cart

 Details

-• Price: mid-range in the UK mattress-in-a-box market, often promoted with strong discounts
+• Price: mid-range in the UK; often discounted

 • Firmness: medium-firm in our tests for average-weight bodies